-Minerals (Oil and Natural Gas Reserves) 2017 Mass Appraisal Report
+Minerals (Oil and Natural Gas Reserves) 2018 Mass Appraisal Report

 Minerals-in-place (oil and gas reserves) are real property though not appraised as such until they are in process of being removed from the ground.
-Minerals in the District were appraised by Pritchard and Abbott, Inc. for 2017.
+Minerals in the District were appraised by Pritchard and Abbott, Inc. for 2018.

 Appraisal of oil and gas reserves was based on estimating the present value of economically recoverable reserves of oil and gas.
 The economic analysis (appraisal) was based on estimating the discounted net present value of the oil and gas production over the economic life of the well(s).
+See the Pritchard and Abbott, Inc report appended hereto.